Keva1z/BlackboxAPI/examples/HowToDB.md

-# How to implement your own database for BlackboxAPI
+# 💾 Custom Database Integration

-BlackboxAPI provides a flexible interface for working with various databases.
-You can easily implement support for your own database by following these steps:
+BlackboxAPI provides a flexible interface for integrating various database systems.
+This guide will help you implement your own database solution.

-## 1. Create a class that implements DatabaseInterface
+## 🔧 Implementation Steps

+### 1️⃣ Create Database Interface Implementation

-Your class should inherit from `DatabaseInterface` and implement all its abstract methods.
-Here is an example structure:
+Your class must inherit from `DatabaseInterface` and implement all required abstract methods:

 ```python
 from blackboxapi.database import DatabaseInterface